flexbox/mobile-landing/README.md

 ## Configure your app

-- update your iOS and android configuration in `app.config.ts`
+- Update your iOS and android configuration in `app.config.ts`.
-  - if you provide your App Store ID, the app will automatically fetch your app data (name, description, screenshots)
+  - If you provide your App Store ID, the app will automatically fetch your app data (name, description, screenshots).
-  - in case the automatic fetch fails, you can still manually configure all the data
+  - In case the automatic fetch fails, you can still manually configure all the data.
-- update your theme on `constants/theme.ts`
+- Update your theme on `constants/theme.ts`.
-- update your landing page content on `constants/landing.ts`
+- Update your landing page content on `constants/landing.ts`.
-- run `yarn generate-og` to generate a screenshot of your landing page, then manually move the generated image from your downloads folder to the `public` directory
+- Run `yarn generate-og` to generate a screenshot of your landing page, then manually move the generated image from your downloads folder to the `public` directory.

 ## App Store Data